C4dynamics/C4dynamics/README.md

 [![My Skills](https://skillicons.dev/icons?i=python)](https://skillicons.dev)

-Welcome to the C4dynamics - an open-source framework for algorithm engineers who work with physical and dynamical systems.
+Welcome to C4dynamics - an open-source framework for algorithm engineers who work with physical and dynamical systems.

 This framework is designed to help algorithm engineers quickly and efficiently implement and test new algorithms.